camunda-community-hub/CamundaHalloween/README.md

 are a lot of moving parts -- literally and figuratively.

 The first thing I had to do was figure out what all those parts would be, and to map it all out.
-Luckily, I had [Cawemo](https://www.https://cawemo.com)to get me started.
+Luckily, I had [Cawemo](https://www.https://cawemo.com) to get me started.
 I mapped out all the various parts of the process there, and asked for feedback (because I could share the Cawemo model with some collaborators!).
 Then, once I had the basic overall structure down, I moved it all over to Camunda Modeler to flesh out the details of the process.
 This process of defining each